lucia-pezzetti/Complex_Networks/Project/README.md

 # Description

 The code includes algorithms that allows to construct duplex networks having a tunable amount of interlayer degree correlations and tunable structural overlap.
 Before running the code it is necessary to compile all C codes using the command `make`.
+Furthermore, ensure that the scripts written in Bash have execute permissions: `chmod +x filename.sh`.
+Then execute them as `./filename.sh`

-The repository contains an example of a duplex with N = 1000 nodes in each layer and M = 3000 edges.
+The repository contains an example of a duplex network with two layers of N = 1000 nodes and M = 3000 edges.

+The script `script_for_increasing_correlation_and_overlap.sh` takes two layers specified in the command line and returns a set of duplex networks with different edge overlap probabilities and interlayer degree correlations.
+The different targeted attack strategies to evaluate the optimal percolation of duplex networks are implemented in `percolation_basefunction.py`.
+To evaluate the performance of the methods, run `main.py <Number of nodes> <layer_list.txt> <output_file_path>` where `layer_list.txt` is a file containing the list of files containing the two layers and `output_file_path` is the directory in which the results will be stored.

+# Requirements

+`NetworkX`: run `pip install networkx` in your command line interface to install NetworkX.

+For more details refer to [NetworkX Documentation](https://networkx.org)